 Graphic Facilitation joins the benefits of recording with the advantage of an impartial facilitator concerned with group process and keeping people on track.
 It illuminates connections, encourages contribution, learning and innovation by participants in a meaningful, collaborative way.
 It helps attendees visualize problems and see solutions.
 Groups create visual maps and can address complex issues or planning.

 Tanya has been doing both Graphic Recording and Graphic Facilitation since 2008.
-She is a member of the International Forum of Visual Practitioners.
+She is a Board Member of the International Forum of Visual Practitioners and has delivered their signature training numerous times.
 Tanya was originally trained at McGill University by Jack Pearpoint on these techniques in 1993.
 Tanya custom designs templates or utilizes tested templates to help frame the work.

 Examples in which Graphic Recording and/or Graphic Facilitation are used: